SawFowl/RegionGuard/README.md

 /rg setlimit claims [Player] [Size] - Change the claims limit of the player.
 /rg setlimit subdivisions [Player] [Size] - Change the subdivisions limit of the player.
 /rg setlimit members [Player] [Size] - Changing the limit of members in the player regions.
+/rg updatedefaultflags - Setting default flags based on those available in the region at the player location.
 ```

 #### Region member types: